 He likes stargazing, reading sci-fi and learning traditional tunes on his fiddle.

-Leez, a second-person narrative.
-You find pleasure in freely-modifiable and redistributable things.
-While writing your college thesis on the free and open-source software movements, you rebuilt Continuing Education's course-management servers with free and open-source software.
-You are a social justice advocate that specializes in vehemently arguing why worker-run factories are so rad.
-Lately you also find pleasure in the ancient art of seafaring, the modern art of flash mobs, and trying to make music emerge from your electronic keyboard.
+leez, a second-person narrative.
+You're quite fond of freely-modifiable and redistributable things.
+While compiling your college thesis on the free and open-source software movements, you rebuilt their course-management servers with free and open-source software.
+You are a social justice advocate that is often found evangelizing worker-run factories or encryption.
+Lately you also find pleasure in the ancient art of seafaring, the modern art of flash mobs, phaselocking bullymongs, and trying to make music with that electronic keyboard.

 Jillian C. York is EFF's Director for International Freedom of Expression and is based in Berlin, Germany.
-Her work encompasses a broad range of topics, from digital security to the privatization of censorship.
-At EFF, she works on a number of projects, including Surveillance Self-Defense, Digital Citizen, and OnlineCensorship.org.
-Jillian's writing has been featured in Al Jazeera, the Guardian, Foreign Policy, the Atlantic, and the New York Times, among others.
+Her work examines state and corporate censorship and its impact on culture and human rights, with an emphasis on marginalized communities.
+At EFF, she leads Onlinecensorship.org and works on platform censorship and accountability, state censorship, the impact of sanctions, and digital security.
+Jillian's writing has been featured in Motherboard, Buzzfeed, the Guardian, Quartz, the Washington Post, and the New York Times, among others.
 She is also a regular speaker at global events.

-Prior to joining EFF, Jillian worked at Harvard's Berkman Center for Internet & Society, where she researched Internet censorship.
+Prior to joining EFF, Jillian worked at Harvard's Berkman Klein Center for Internet & Society, where she managed the OpenNet Initiative and worked on other projects including Herdict and research into DDoS attacks.
 In a previous life, she lived in Morocco and worked as an English teacher and travel writer.

 Jillian is a fellow at the Centre for Internet & Human Rights in Berlin and a founding member of the Deep Lab collective.
 She currently serves on the IFEX Council, the Open Tech Fund Advisory Council, and on the advisory board of SMEX.